wazo-platform/wazo-doc/source/system/service_authentication/service_authentication.rst

 Service Authentication
 **********************

-XiVO services expose more and more resources through REST API, but they also ensure that the access is restricted to the authorized programs.
+Wazo services expose more and more resources through REST API, but they also ensure that the access is restricted to the authorized programs.
 For this, we use an :ref:`authentication daemon
 <xivo-auth>` who delivers authorizations via tokens.